BellaMrx/CSS_Guide/README.md

 ### Media-specific stylesheets with CSS
-Media-specific stylesheets play a major role in responsive web design.
-Responsive web design is standard today, as web pages are viewed first not only on the computer but predominantly on the smartphone.
+Media-specific stylesheets (media queries) play a major role in responsive web design.
+Responsive web design is standard today because web pages are viewed first not only on the computer but predominantly on the smartphone.
 For media-specific stylesheets, logical operators have been introduced (`and`,`not`), which can be used to perform queries about various media properties, such as the usable screen width or screen orientation.

    ```
     <link rel="stylesheet" media="screen and (min-width: 1080px)" href="style1080.css">
    ```
-If the media has a screen and it is at least 1080 pixels wide, the CSS file style1080.css is included in the HTML document.
+If the media has a screen and it is at least 1080 pixels wide, the CSS file *style1080.css* is included in the HTML document.

 There are other such media properties like `min-width`.
 More about that later.